Carmel School, Giridih: History

 The school was founded in 1954 by the Carmelite Sisters of St. Teresa (CSST) a community started by Mother Teresa of St. Rose of Lima.
-The school was the first school in the region to impart education in English medium to the pupils.
+The school was the first in the region to impart education in English medium to pupils.
 As of July 2019, Sr Divya is the principal of the school.

 Nature

 The school is owned and administered by the Carmelite Sisters of St. Teresa, Northern Province.

-The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi and prepares the students for the ICSE and the ISC board examinations for class X and class XII respectively.
+The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi and prepares the pupils for the ICSE and the ISC board examinations for class X and class XII respectively.

 Curriculum

-The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi and prepares the students for the ICSE board examination for class X. It provides education up to 12th standard with the ISC Board.
-Admission for new students starts from December and the new session start from the second half of March.
+The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi and prepares the pupils for the ICSE board examination for class X. It provides education up to 12th standard with the ISC Board.
+Admission for new pupils starts from December and the new session start from the second half of March.
 It is co-educational and instruction is primarily in English.
 There are separate kindergarten, Primary, higher and senior secondary sections in the campus.